junxit/us-congress-bills-114/metadata.md

 - 2015-02-26 — Introduced in Senate
 - 2015-02-26 — Read twice and referred to the Committee on Finance.
 (Sponsor introductory remarks on measure: CR S1168-1169; text of measure as introduced: CR S1169-1170)
+- 2015-06-24 — Committee on Finance.
+Ordered to be reported without amendment favorably.
+- 2015-07-30 — Committee on Finance.
+Reported by Senator Hatch with an amendment in the nature of a substitute.
+With written report No. 114-101.
+- 2015-07-30 — Committee on Finance.
+Reported by Senator Hatch with an amendment in the nature of a substitute.
+With written report No. 114-101.
+- 2015-07-30 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 180.